 The dish was absolutely delicious: a surprisingly rich mixture of simple but strong flavours and textures that combined perfectly with one another.
 It could easily have been served as a rustic antipasto or, with a green salad, a light meal all by itself.
 As I ate, he explained that this was a recipe that he had plucked from the pages of the late 19th/early 20th century Sicilian author Luigi Pirandello, and that there was no better way to enjoy this cheese.
 Pirandello had described it as being so tasty that you would want to lick your fingers clean at the end, and it most certainly was.

-This kind of experience – a stroll through a bustling market, a pleasant conversation, a disarming display of traditional generosity, a lively passion for local food, and the learning of a delectable and simple traditional recipe – is precisely why I devised our Gastronomic tour of Sicily with Marcelo Baglioni.
+This kind of experience – a stroll through a bustling market, a pleasant conversation, a disarming display of traditional generosity, a lively passion for local food, and the learning of a delectable and simple traditional recipe – is precisely why I devised our Sicily food tour with Marcelo Baglioni.
 Why don’t you join us for a week-long journey through a selection of our favourite gastronomic experiences in this beautiful part of Sicily that is our home?